rwynn/monstache-builder/README.md

-# Monstache builder base image
+# Monstache builder dependency cache image

-This image will be used as a golang base image to build the Monsatche tool

-It installs required packages to install dependencies and build the app, creating it and pushing it to docker hub, will save the time it takes to build this image on every machine

-It uses `golang:alpine` as a base and installs the following packages:

-`go`
-`git`

-`gcc`
-`musl-dev`

-`make`
-`zip`
+Cache dependencies used in the main repo in a docker image, speeding up build time